Aalto-Electric-Drives/motulator/examples/drive/README.txt

 Drives
 ======

-A collection of example scripts for motor drives.
+A collection of example scripts for machine drives.